 Required reading assignment #1 is this informative blog about The Bucket Theory.
 This is fundamental to understanding what contributes to headaches and migraine overall and why it can be hard to pinpoint specific triggers.

 Chronification – What It Means

 I haven’t checked a standard dictionary, but I doubt I’d find the word “chronification” on its pages.
-Migraine attacks and headaches can chronify when they happen more frequently over a long period of time.
+Migraine attacks and headaches can “chronify” when they happen more frequently over a long period of time.
 It seems that the structure and function of some of the neurons in the brain change and “learn pain.”
-The overly sensitive brain starts interpreting more everyday, normal stimulation as pain.
+The overly sensitive brain starts interpreting normal, everyday stimulation as pain.
 You might notice that sounds, lights and smells “hurt” when they didn’t before even if you aren’t in the middle of an attack.

 According to Dr. Robert Cowan, Director of the Division of Headache and Facial Pain at Stanford University, two risk factors for converting episodic to chronic migraine that are within our control are medication-overuse and ineffective acute treatment of headaches and migraine attacks.
 Let’s take a deeper look at these two controllable issues.
 They are only controllable when you know what gets out of control and when.